l3uddz/cloudplow/README.md

     },
 ```

-`"dry_run": true` will prevent any files being uploaded or deleted - use this to test out your config.
+`"dry_run": true` - prevent any files being uploaded or deleted - use this to test out your config.

+`rclone_binary_path` - full path to rclone binary file.

+`rclone_config_path` - full path to rclone config file.

 ## Hidden
 UnionFS Hidden File Cleaner: Deletion of UnionFS whiteout files and their corresponding files on rclone remotes.